-43. Char sui pork tacos, Red Hook – Best paired with a cheeseburger martini, the tacos (often served in a cute little "food truck") play on NYC’s street food trend of mixing Asian and Mexican cuisines.
+43. Duck tacos, Red Hook – Best paired with a pickled cheeseburger martini, the tacos (often served in a cute little "food truck") play on NYC’s street food trend of mixing Asian and Mexican cuisines.

 44. Eggs benny, Artie & Mai – Eggs benedict can be found on breakfast menus all over the city, but we’ll argue that Artie & Mai consistently does it best.

 45. Dessert degustation, Bacchus – Life’s short, eat dessert first.
 And second.
 And third.
 And fourth.
 And fifth…

 46. MK Special, Miss Kay’s – Miss Kay’s has the marriage of perfect patty, American cheese and soft-slightly-sweet bun down pat.
 Add maple bacon and onion ring and it’s no wonder the MK Special is a top seller.

 47. Salads, Botanica– The only place in the city to make friends with salad is Botanica.

 48. Cake, Wild Canary – Winner of our hearts for prettiest cakes in the city, Wild Canary uses gorgeous edible flowers from its garden to dress up its tiered cakes.

 49. Cheeseburger spring rolls, Heya – The best of both worlds, it is recommended only to consume these after a couple of drinks.